1. User API

 Returns:

-new_params: updated parameters, array of shape (n,)
+updated parameters and cost, 2 x array of shape (n,)

 class jenn.core.optimization.Optimizer(line_search: LineSearch)[source]